jhpyle/docassemble/_docs/api.md

  - `key`: the API key (optional if the API key is passed in an `X-API-Key` header or cookie or as a bearer token).
  - `user_id` (optional): the user ID of the user whose [Playground] should be written to.
-Only users with `admin` privileges can write to a different user's [Playground].
+Unless [`enable sharing playgrounds`] is true, only users with `admin` privileges can write to a different user's [Playground].
 The default is the user ID of the owner of the API key.
  - `folder` (optional): the folder in the [Playground] to which the uploaded file(s) should be written.
 Must be one of `questions`, `sources`, `static`, `templates`, or `modules`.